 Confession- I never used audio description until my first year in college, because I had believed one of the common myths about audio description and assumed that it wouldn’t be beneficial for someone with low vision like me.
 I was thrilled to discover that I was wrong, and have since spent a lot of time learning more about audio description and creating resources to help others learn more about this awesome tool.
 In honor of Audio Description Awareness Day, here are eight common misconceptions and myths about audio description and how it is used.

-Audio description describes audio/audio description is another word for captioning
+Audio description describes audio or audio description is another word for captioning

 Audio description is an additional audio track that describes visual information in a nonvisual way so that viewers don’t miss out on important details.
 It is not a description of audio, and audio description typically doesn’t anything that is already explained by sound effects or dialogue.
 However, audio description and captioning services can be used simultaneously by users if needed, though the audio description track is not likely to be captioned.